The Howard Stern Show (TV program): Production

 Stern's deal with WWOR-TV included a $100,000 budget that covered all production costs and salaries.
-The first of the initial four episodes aired on July 14, 1990 as The Howard Stern Summer Show.
+The first of the initial four episodes aired on July 14, 1990, as The Howard Stern Summer Show.
 Episodes included live adverts as featured on Stern's radio show.
 After the second episode had aired, management at WWOR-TV announced that they had made a "unanimous decision" to sign the program on for an additional nine weeks, despite ratings for the second episode decreasing by 11%.
 In October 1990, WWOR announced that it had renewed the show for another thirteen episodes, and that the program had been extended from 60 to 90 minutes from October 13.
+On January 10, 1991, the program entered national syndication by All American Television, with alternate content replacing the live commercial reads which aired on WWOR and were targeted to the New York City market exclusively.
+However, the WWOR feed of the program (including the aforementioned live commercials targeting New York) was still carried nationwide via cable by WWOR's superstation feed, and no stations which aired the show in syndication are known to have exercised syndication exclusivity against WWOR's superstation feed airing the show locally in their market via cable.

-On January 10, 1991, the program entered national syndication by All American Television.
-It was not carried by WWOR's nationwide superstation feed.
 On July 15, 1992, WWOR-TV announced that the show had been canceled.
 Despite media speculation that the decision was over content, the station clarified that it was a business decision as the costs to produce the show "exceeded the revenues even at its highest ratings".
 The station added that it became increasingly difficult to have the show syndicated to other stations across the country.
 During a press conference held on his radio show on July 28, Stern maintained that it was his decision to end the program, which was prompted by the station's refusal to provide the budget or resources to improve the show's production quality.
 He also claimed that WWOR's claim that they could not make enough money from the show was "an absolute lie", and that the network contacted him daily in an attempt to change his mind and continue.
 The final new episode aired on August 1, after which WWOR-TV aired repeats.
 A total of 69 episodes were broadcast to as many as 65 markets across the country.